sean-capper/todo-node/README.md

 git clone https://github.com/sean-capper/todo-node.git
 ```

-Navigate to the folder location using terminal/cmd
+Navigate to the folder location using terminal/cmd, for example:

 ```
-$ cd projects/accountregister
+$ cd projects/todo-node
 ```

 Start the Mongo Daemon in terminal/cmd